ProjectPythia/advanced-viz-cookbook/_preview/11/_sources/README.md

 ### Specialty Plots

 There are some plot types that are unique to atmospheric science such as Taylor Diagrams or Skew-T plots.
-Here we will use `metpy` and `geocat-viz` to demonstrate these specialty plots.
+Here we will use [`metpy`](https://unidata.github.io/MetPy/latest/index.html) and [`geocat-viz`](https://geocat-viz.readthedocs.io/en/latest/) to demonstrate these specialty plots.

 ### Visualization of Structured Grids

 In this section we will demonstrate how to visualize data that is on a structured grid.
-Here we will have workflows that utilize packages such as `cartopy` and `geocat-viz`.
+Here we will have workflows that utilize packages such as [`cartopy`](https://scitools.org.uk/cartopy/docs/latest/) and [`geocat-viz`](https://geocat-viz.readthedocs.io/en/latest/).

 ### Visualization of Unstructured Grids

 There are lots of compelling reasons to use unstructured data.
-In this section we will go over these points and demonstrate how to visualizate unstructured grids using `uxarray`.
+In this section we will go over these points and demonstrate how to visualizate unstructured grids using [`uxarray`](https://uxarray.readthedocs.io/en/latest/).

 ### Interactive Visualization

-When on the cloud, some plots allow users to iteract with them by toggling certain constants or changing the viewing angle.
-Here we use `datashader` to iteract with some plots.
+Some plots allow users to iteract with them by toggling certain constants or changing the viewing angle.
+Here we use [`datashader`](ttps://datashader.org/) to iteract with some plots.

 ### 3D Visualization

 A lot of geoscience data is 3-dimensional.
-Here we discuss tools such as `vapor` that are designed for 3d data visualization.
+Here we discuss tools such as [`vapor`](https://www.vapor.ucar.edu/) that are designed for multidimensional data visualization.

 ### Animation

 Animated plots are great tools for science communication and outreach.
 We will demonstrate how to make your plots come to life.
+In this book, we use "animated plots" to refer to stable animations, such as the creation of gifs or videos.

 ## Running the Notebooks